Clarify Capital logo

 Frequently Asked Questions

-How long does Clarify Capital take to show results?
+How does Clarify Capital compare to similar companies?

-Clarify Capital is best for established small business owners (operating 6+ months with $10K+ monthly revenue) who want a streamlined application process (2 minutes) and access to multiple loan products through a dedicated advisor.
-The main caveat is that Clarify is a marketplace intermediary, not a direct lender, so actual approval odds, rates, and terms depend entirely on which partner lenders you match with, and the advertised 6% APR and same-day funding are only guaranteed for applicants with credit scores 550+ and strong financial profiles.
+Clarify Capital is profile signals for established small business owners (operating 6+ months with $10K+ monthly revenue) who want a streamlined application process (2 minutes) and access to multiple loan products through a dedicated advisor.
+The main caveat is that Clarify is a marketplace intermediary, not a direct lender, so actual eligibility fields, rates, and terms depend entirely on which partner lenders you match with, and the advertised 6% APR and provider-stated funding timing are only guaranteed for applicants with credit scores 550+ and strong financial profiles.

 • Established small business owners (6+ months operating) with $10K+ monthly revenue seeking quick access to working capital